Quest to the Pacific Northwest - Juneau, Alaska

 We took the shuttle from the Glacier back to town and stopped for a beer and a bowl of salmon chowder in the saloon in Juneau.
 The Red Dog Saloon is the local, campy watering hole complete with sawdust floor, corseted barmaids, and an old time piano player.
 Some impressive taxidermy too.
 See the bear chasing the lumber jack up the pole in the photo?

 Original plan was to meet the others for seafood in town but since the weather was so awful we headed back to the ship and met them there for lunch.
 Ship sailed at 3 pm so everyone took advantage of the quiet afternoon to read, play trivia, and then nap before dinner, which was our second formal night.
 All the food has been great on the ship, and we only ate at the specialty restaurants twice, instead opting for the main dining room for dinner on the other nights.
 After dinner, we usually catch a show or go somewhere to listen to music.
-Pete and Ellen particularly liked the piano player/crooner Liam Ryder who played in the piano bar most nights.
+The in-laws particularly liked the piano player/crooner Liam Ryder who played in the piano bar most nights.
 On Wed he did a 1 hr show in the lounge and all of us really enjoyed that.

 Thursday we are docked in Ketchikan, the last port of the cruise.